 Spices – I like to use paprika and salt but you can use chili powder if you prefer!

-ONE: Place the flour and butter in a saucepan over medium heat.
+First: Place the flour and butter in a saucepan over medium heat.
 Stir to melt the butter, combine with the flour, and cook over medium heat until the flour no longer tastes raw and the mixture starts to bubble and look foamy.

 Roughly 1-2 minutes.

-TWO: Slowly pour in the milk and stir to combine.
+Second: Slowly pour in the milk and stir to combine.
 Stirring constantly, cook until the mixture forms a thickened “sauce” that when a spoon dipped in and you run your finger through it, doesn’t bleed back into the space.

-THREE: Reduce the heat to low and add the grated cheese.
+Third: Reduce the heat to low and add the grated cheese.
 Keep stirring until all the cheese is melted and a smooth sauce is formed.

-FOUR: Remove from the heat and stir in the spices.
+Fourth: Remove from the heat and stir in the spices.
 Serve warm with chips!

 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.